wavygoten/Shopify-Variants/README.md

 How  To Use:

-0. Please open the command prompt and cd to the directory of this folder E.G. "cd C:\Desktop\Variant-Fetcher-master\" and type in "pip install requirements.txt".
-YOU MUST DO THIS BEFORE RUNNING THE CODE OR ELSE IT WON'T WORK!
+0. Git clone https://github.com/wavygoten/Shopify-Variants.git // cd Shopify-Variants // PS.
+Before running bot.py you must edit with an IDE and insert your bot token for it to work.
-1. Run bot with bot token inserted into code and with the bot inside the server.
+1. Run bot with command 'py bot.py'.
-2. Send command "-variants {shopify url}"
+2. Send command "-variants {shopify url}" to the server your bot is in.
 3. Your bot should respond with the command output in a nice format.